Janice Rogers Brown: Early legal career

 For the first two decades of her career, Brown primarily worked for government agencies.

 From 1977 to 1979, she was Deputy Legislative Counsel for the California Legislative Counsel.

 From 1979 to 1987, she served as California Deputy Attorney General for the Criminal and Civil Divisions.

 From 1987 to 1989, Brown was Deputy Secretary and General Counsel for the California Business, Transportation and Housing Agency and a University of the Pacific McGeorge School of Law Adjunct Professor from 1988 to 1989.

 She briefly entered private practice at the firm of Nielsen, Merksamer, Parrinello, Mueller & Naylor in 1990, but left in January 1991 to return to government as Legal Affairs Secretary for Governor Pete Wilson from January 1991 to November 1994.
 The job included diverse duties, ranging from analysis of administration policy, court decisions, and pending legislation to advice on clemency and extradition questions.
 The Legal Affairs Office monitored all significant state litigation and had general responsibility for supervising departmental counsel and acting as legal liaison between the Governor's office and executive departments.

 California Supreme Court

-In November 1994, Wilson appointed Brown to the California Court of Appeal, Third Appellate District.
+In November 1994, Wilson appointed Brown to the California Courts of Appeal, Third Appellate District.

-In May 1996, Wilson appointed Brown as Associate Justice to the California Supreme Court.
-Brown was rated "not qualified" by the California State Bar JNE Commission for her lack of experience and tendency to inject her political views into her opinion.
+In May 1996, Wilson appointed Brown as Associate Justice to the Supreme Court of California.
+Brown was rated "not qualified" by the State Bar of California JNE Commission for her lack of experience and tendency to inject her political views into her opinion.
 Brown was the first "not qualified" appointment to the California Supreme Court.